mikeroberts3000/EfficientHierarchicalGraphBasedVideoSegmentationExporter/README.md

 This repository contains C++ code to export the video segmentations from the system described in the paper <a href='http://www.cc.gatech.edu/cpl/projects/videosegmentation/'>Efficient Hierarchical Graph-Based Video Segmentation</a>.
 The system described in this paper returns segmentations as Protocol Buffer files.
 The exporter contained in this repository converts these Protocol Buffer files into image sequences.

+Note that most of this code was written by <a href='http://www.mgrundmann.com/'>Matthias Grundmann</a> and distributed on his <a href='http://www.cc.gatech.edu/cpl/projects/videosegmentation/'>project page</a>.
+I just hacked his code to export the segmentations rather than visualize them in a GUI.

 ### Requirements

 * __OpenCV__.
 I used OpenCV 2.4.6.1, but any recent version of OpenCV should work.